JeremS/cljss-core/README.md

  ```

  - it became diffenrent when sets are involved
+   in sass:

  ```scss
  section { ...
    & , div {...}
  }
  ```

  generates:

  ```css
  section {...}
  section,
  section div { ... }
  ```

- while with cljss
+ while with cljss:

  ```clojure
  [:section ...
    [#{& :div} ...]]
  ```

  generates:

  ```css
  section {...}
  section, div { ... }
  ```

-You can find the examples used in this section in the namespace
+You can find the examples used this README in the namespace `cljss.examples`.
-cljss.examples.

 ## Todo
  - attibute selectors